 Possible adjustments to the taxable amount

 Since the lump-sum taxation regime is negotiable, the cantonal tax authorities are free to determine a different and even higher taxable amount in future years.
-Factors which are of importance are the total worldwide assets, age, family situation, and the municipality in which the resident permit holder is living.
+Factors which are of importance are the total worldwide assets, age, family situation, and the municipality in which the residence permit holder is living.
 Generally, the fictitious income is reviewed every three to five years and it may be subject to indexation.

 Which tax rate?